CALL 419-891-9333

 • Batteries

-• Purses, luggage, backpacks
+• Purses, luggage, and backpacks

 • Any form of magnets including, but not limited to toys and jewelry